7 Easy Steps to Become a Real Estate Agent in Texas

 • Common real estate contracts and forms

-Step 3: Apply for a Texas Real Estate License
+Step 3: Apply for a Texas real estate license

 Once you’ve knocked out the education requirements, it’s time to submit your application to the TREC, which gives you one year to complete the remaining steps in the licensing process.
 In addition to the application, you’ll need to submit an application fee and additional documentation to complete your application for your real estate license in Texas.
 The complete application package will include: